Skip to main content

 Ramen noodles in a bowl ready to eat

-How to make cheap ramen better
+How to make cheap ramen healthier

 Part of the issue with instant ramen noodles is the high sodium count.
-You can cut out the added salt by skipping the processed flavor packet and trying these twists to spice up your instant ramen noodles and make this college staple a grown-up meal that’s inexpensive and healthy.
+You can cut out the added salt by skipping the processed flavor packet and trying these tasty twists to spice up your instant ramen noodles and make this college staple a grown-up meal that’s inexpensive and healthy.

 Use vegetable or chicken broth